lyubadd/cyclistic/README.md

 The merged document included **observations about 5,757,551 rides**.

-Next, I double checked that nothing got lost in the merging process. **Nothing had got lost**.
+Next, I double checked that nothing got lost in the merging process.

 Then, I proceeded with **cleaning the merged data**.
 I recorded all **cleaning checks and fixes as follows**: